joedefen/pwr-tray/README.md

 sleep_min_list = [5, 30]            # sleep minutes choices (after lock)
 lo_battery_pct = 10                 # define "low battery" state
 ```
+NOTE: I've had problems with turning off the monitors, and if you do so, then
+it is harder to know the system state.
+If you have issues with the monitors
+failing to sleep or the system cannot wake with the monitors off, then
+avoid those that "feature".

 ### Tray Menu
 Notes: